Achievable logoAchievable logo

 1. Follow the graph toward x=a from both the left and the right.

-2. If f(x) approaches the same height, that height is the limit, even if there is a hole at that point or the function’s actual value is elsewhere.
+2. If f(x) approaches the same height from both sides, that height is the limit - even if there is a hole at that point or the function’s actual value is somewhere else.

 3. If f(x) approaches different heights from either side, the one-sided limits are different, so the limit does not exist (DNE).

-• If f(x) shoots off to ±∞, you can also write “DNE” next to ∞ or −∞ to indicate the limit is not a finite value.
+• If f(x) shoots off to ±∞, you can also write “DNE” next to ∞ or −∞ to show the limit is not a finite value.

 Find the following limits based on the graph of f(x) shown below: